The Great Wide Open

 The Great Wide Open is a "mini-album" from Funeral for a Friend, the title track taken from the album Tales Don't Tell Themselves.
-Originally planned as the third single from the album (as announced in a news post on 14 August 2007), it was later deferred by two weeks and expanded to a mini-album in order to release the live tracks recorded in August (see below).
+Originally planned as the third single from the album, it was later deferred by two weeks and expanded to a mini-album in order to release the live tracks recorded in August.

 Music video

 The song's music video shows the band playing in a little shack lost on a beach at night with waves resting on the shore.
 Around the middle of the video, some green, red and white lights flash throughout the house.